-Sourdough pie crust is great to make a quiche or dessert with.
+Discard sourdough pie crust recipe for quiche or to make a dessert is easy.
 Make just the bottom with apples or two to make a double crust pot pie with it.
 Make with fresh activated starter or as a delicious and easy sourdough discard recipe.

 If you have ever had a sourdough crust you know that is adds a bit of a zing to your recipe.
 Using cold shaved butter you can make each bite fluffy, hugging your sweet or savory filling.
 Blind bake and add a no bake filling or use for dinner. (affiliate links present)